Pharmacy2U Logo

 1,400 calories (kcal) per day for women

-Using this as a daily guide, you can start to plan meals and snacks that fall within these calorie limits.
+Using this as a daily guide, you can start to plan meals and healthy snacks that fall within these calorie limits.

 Meal planning and portion sizes